wjkoznarek/du-cybersecurity-bootcamp/Homework/24-Final-Project/submission_files/DefensiveTemplate.md

 Alert 2 is implemented as follows:
   - **Metric**: `http.request.bytes`
   - **Threshold**: 3500 in the last 1 minute
-  - **Vulnerability Mitigated**: Since this will notify when the http request size is large enough, this can help alert when a DDOS attack is in progress
+  - **Vulnerability Mitigated**: Since this will notify when the http request size is large enough, this can help alert when a DDoS attack is in progress
   - **Reliability**: High reliability, very few false positives

 #### Name of Alert 3